Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 here the points that had to be tested and that I have tested:

 - Signup
-    1. Signup form will have to respect: a unique email, a minimum of 6 characters, and all the fields needs to be filled up.
+    1. Signup form will have to respect: a unique email, a minimum of 6 characters, and all the fields need to be filled up.
     2. The signup form will have to send all the data correctly to the users' collection in the database.
     3. If valid, it will have to redirect the user to the dashboard page, with a session.
     4. If the email address is already in use, it will have to display an error.